benc-uk/kube-workshop/00-pre-reqs/readme.md

 for them and they can be easily reset in the event of a session timing out or terminal closing.

-Sample `vars.sh` file is shown below, feel free to use any values you wish for the resource group, region cluster name etc. To use the file simply source it through bash with `source vars.sh`, do this before moving to the next stage.
+Sample `vars.sh` file is shown below, feel free to use any values you wish for the resource group, region, cluster name, etc. To use the file simply source it through bash with `source vars.sh`, do this before moving to the next stage.

 > Note: The ACR name must be globally unique and cannot contain hyphens, dots, or underscores.